PhishPhillet/phishphillet/docs/_posts/2023-07-07-phisher-goes-to-venmo.md

 Have you seen how long it is?
 For some reason they formatted it so, like some websites I will not mention, cannot adjust itself if you widen the browser window.
-Maybe they were trying to make a hommage to the longcat, but this would take too much real state on the top of this blog entry.
+Maybe they were trying to make a homage to the longcat, but this would take too much real state on the top of this blog entry.

 <img src="/images/2023/phish18.png"